ZouariOmar/hashhash-books/C/notes.md

 # C Notes

+- **What is a Size of a Pointer in C ?**
+  The size of a pointer in C can differ based on factors like CPU architecture and the operating system of a computer.
+Usually, ==the size of a pointer is 4 bytes== on a 32-bit computer system, and on a 64-bit computer system, the pointer size is 8 bytes.
+  ==It is common to all data types== like int _, float_ etc.

 ## extern Keyword in C

 extern keyword in C applies to C variables (data objects) and C functions.
 Basically, the extern keyword **extends the visibility of the C variables and C functions**.
 That’s probably the reason why it was named extern.

 Though most people probably understand the difference between the “declaration” and the “definition” of a variable or function, for the sake of completeness, let’s clarify it

 - **Declaration** of a variable or function simply declares that the variable or function exists somewhere in the program, but the memory is not allocated for them.
 The declaration of a variable or function serves an important role–it tells the program what its type is going to be.
-In the case of *function* declarations, it also tells the program the arguments, their data types, the order of those arguments, and the return type of the function.
+In the case of _function_ declarations, it also tells the program the arguments, their data types, the order of those arguments, and the return type of the function.
 So that’s all about the declaration.
-- Coming to the **definition**, when we *define* a variable or function, in addition to everything that a declaration does, it also allocates memory for that variable or function.
+- Coming to the **definition**, when we _define_ a variable or function, in addition to everything that a declaration does, it also allocates memory for that variable or function.
 Therefore, we can think of the definition as a superset of the declaration (or declaration as a subset of the definition).
 - Extern is a short name for external.
 - The extern variable is used when a particular files need to access a variable from another file.